Baddaboo/Poing/README.md

 ##Usage - Please read!
 To begin developing on Poing:
-- Install Cocoapods if you haven't already
+- Install [CocoaPods](https://cocoapods.org) if you haven't already
 - Run 'pod install'
 - Open the file Poing.xcworkspace